dazzzed/ng-store/projects/ng-store/README.md

         |-- {EntityName}.ts
 ```

-Here's a quick definition of what each of that services are menat to do:
+Here's a quick definition of what each of that services are meant to do:

-**actions**: Makes calls to the HTTP services and sends the data in the response to the associated mutation.
+**actions**: Makes calls to the HTTP services and calls for a mutation with the data in the response to the associated mutation.

-**mutations**: Updates or makes mutations to the current state of the entity.
+**mutations**: Updates or makes mutations to the current state of the entity in the store.

 **getters**: Gives you access to the entity data in the store through a rxjs _BehaviorSubject_.